aidenn0 5 months ago

 I assume your absolutist definition would only include incidents where a child made contact with and suffered harm from a fired bullet?

-• Dylan16807 16 hours ago
+• Dylan16807 5 months ago

 I'm more inclined to count students fighting off-campus about classroom grudges than to count non-students fighting on-campus.